 Note: Having a domain name doesn’t mean that you have a website.
 Companies will frequently sell domain names and website hosting together, but you can purchase just the domain name on its own.
 That means that even if you don’t have time to make a website right now, you can still purchase a domain name.

 Building a website can be really intimidating, but you don’t need to hire a developer or pay up the wazoo for a decent website.
-You can use a website service like SquareSpace or Wix to host and create your website (or, use WordPress to create and manage your website and host with one of their recommended providers)
+You can use a website service like SquareSpace or Wix to host and create your website.
+Here's a comparison between Wix and Squarespace. (or, use WordPress to create and manage your website and host with one of their recommended providers)

 Eventually, you’ll probably want to start blogging and sharing content, but at this point, it’s ok if your website is a single page with relevant info, and some lead capture forms that we’ll talk about more below.
 If you use a website service, you can even choose from pre-made templates so that your website looks good and ready to go in minutes.

 You might be wondering if a social media page is a replacement for a website.
 Unfortunately, it’s not a very good one; if your entire online presence is on social media, you’ve effectively surrendered control of your brand to Facebook, Instagram, and Twitter.
 At any time, these platforms could decide to change their algorithms, start charging you for your page, or remove your account without notice.

 Now, I’ve already warned against social media a bit, and I’m going to again: social media cannot be the only way you reach your audience.
 Social platforms can make changes that hurt your ability to talk to your customers and leads, so if you want to guarantee continued contact and build relationships with your followers, you need to collect emails and phone numbers, not just handles.